-Australian Plays is a Hobart based, not-for-profit incorporated association providing services to playwrights by - publishing and licensing plays and by promoting and supporting their work with producers and educators nationally and internationally.
-Founded in 1979, we constantly seek ways to maximise our resources and find innovatiove ways to promote, curate, connect and champion Australian plays and playwrights.
+Australian Plays is national organisation based in Hobart, a not-for-profit incorporated association providing services to playwrights by - publishing and licensing plays and by promoting and supporting their work with producers and educators nationally and internationally.
+Founded in 1979, we constantly seek ways to maximise our resources and find innovative ways to promote, curate, connect and champion Australian plays and playwrights.

 We are recognised by the Australia Council for the Arts as providing essential infrastructure services to the theatre sector and as a consequence they granted us multi-year funding through to the end of 2020.